ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/configure-the-outbound-spam-policy.md

 - Estimated time to complete: 5 minutes

 - To open the Security & Compliance Center, see [Go to the Office 365 Security & Compliance Center](go-to-the-securitycompliance-center.md).
-To connect to Office 365 Security & Compliance Center PowerShell, see [Connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell).

 - To open the EAC, see [Exchange admin center in Exchange Online](https://docs.microsoft.com/Exchange/exchange-admin-center) or [Exchange admin center in Exchange Online Protection](exchange-admin-center-in-exchange-online-protection-eop.md).

-To open Exchange Online PowerShell, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell).
+- To open Exchange Online PowerShell, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell).
 To open Exchange Online Protection PowerShell, see [Connect to Exchange Online Protection PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-eop/exchange-online-protection-powershell).

 - Your account needs to be assigned permissions before you can perform this procedure.
 To see what permissions you need, see the "Manage Alerts" role entry in [Permissions in the Office 365 Security & Compliance Center](permissions-in-the-security-and-compliance-center.md).